nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The compulsory parameters are: event title (`e`), date (`d`), time (`t`) and purpose (`p`).
 * Only alphanumeric characters are allowed for event title (`e`).
+* Date format accepted is: `dd/mm/yyyy`.
+* Date of event can be before, during and after current date.
+* Time format accepted is: `hh:mm`.
 * Any character is allowed for purpose (`p`).

 Examples: